csound-plugins/risset-data/README.md

 ```

-Then copy the binaries for the declared platforms to the folder `plugins/myplugins/<version>/linux`, `plugins/myplugins/<version>/macos`,
+Then she copies the binaries for the declared platforms to the location indicated in the manifest file.
+In this case the files are declared in the same folder as the manifest itself.
-`plugins/myplugins/<version>/windows`, as needed.

-If a plugin is not available under a given platform don't include an entry for that platform
+**NB: If a plugin is not available under a given platform don't include an entry for that
-(see the plugin `emplugins/jsfx` for an example where windows is not supported)
+platform (see the plugin `emplugins/jsfx` for an example where windows is not supported)**

 [risset]: https://github.com/csound-plugins/risset